Governors Island Tolerance Walk

 XXXIX.
 And whereas the ministers of the gospel are, by their profession, dedicated to the service of God and the care of souls, and ought not to be diverted from the great duties of their function; therefore, no minister of the gospel, or priest of any denomination whatsoever, shall, at any time hereafter, under any presence or description whatever, be eligible to, or capable of holding, any civil or military office or place within this State.

-This individual liberty of the year 1624 - codified again as New York State law in 1777 - became available thus, 244 years later, to all United States citizens in the 14th Amendment of the Bill of Rights: "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States."
+This judicial liberty of freedom of conscience and toleration without discrimination, albeit with preference, of the year 1624 - codified again as New York State law in 1777 without preference - became available thus, 244 years later, to all United States citizens in the 14th Amendment of the Bill of Rights in 1868.

 Therefore, Governors Island, not Battery Park on Manhattan Island, is the origination point of substantive American and New York State history and could be a national symbol and public memorial to a legacy of consequence.
-When politically recognized thus, Governors Island would be situated in a National Heritage Triangle of fundamental American values: Tolerance, Liberty and Welcome (click Governors Island Preservation and Education Project.)
+When politically recognized thus, Governors Island would be situated in a National Heritage Triangle of fundamental American values: Tolerance, Liberty and Welcome (this is to be accomplished by the proposed Governors Island Preservation and Education project.)

-That this active judicial notion of toleration involved mutual respect can be deduced from instructions to the colonists of 1624 to Governors Island that they were to respect the consciences of others - that is, natives and non-believers didn't have to submit to the settlers' religion.
+That this active judicial notion of toleration involved mutual respect can be deduced from instructions to the colonists of 1624 to Governors Island that they were to respect the consciences of others - that is, natives and non-believers didn't have to submit to the settlers' religion (i.e., freedom from religion as in the First Amendment.)
 The policy was to try ‘to attract' them 'through attitude and by example' only.
 On the other hand, natives and non-believers, when falling under the settlers' immediate authority, could be induced by the Director and his Council to respect the colonists' faith when expressly slandered only.
 Religious conversion, however, couldn't be forced on anyone.
 But more importantly, no one could be persecuted because of religion.

 "A Government Of Performance, Integrity And Pride"